Activities for The Great Big Green Week

 This year we’re supporting The Great Big Green Week once again to inspire pupils to learn more about climate change.

-To support the event and do our bit to educate about climate change, Busy Things:
+To support the event and help you teach about climate change, Busy Things:

 a) Has created a free activity pack, which includes paper-based versions of some of our online activities, as well as some new ones.
 It: